inmanta/inmanta-core/docs/source/quickstart.rst

 .. note::

-   Windows users can use putty for ssh access to their servers.
+   Windows users can use putty for SSH access to their servers.
 Putty also allows port forwarding.
 You can find more information on this topic here: http://the.earth.li/~sgtatham/putty/0.63/htmldoc/Chapter3.html#using-port-forwarding